 There are three parts of Tokyo: Western, Central, and Northern.
 We strategically stayed at the western side and our hotel was 5 mins from the absolute busiest train station in the world, the Shinjuku Station (used by an average of 3.64 million people per day)!
 The location was very convenient since it was right in the middle of the Shinjuku district where you could find tons of busy restaurants, shops, and anything you can imagine.

 We did what everyone online recommended, we bought two weeks Japan Rail Pass (JR).
 It was for the most part good advice.
-For some of the day trips however we had to buy other tickets so have that in mind.
+For some of the day trips, however, we had to buy other tickets so have that in mind.
 It is not one “Multi-Pass” for all.
-Every afternoon we would plan the next day and have an idea which train to where we needed to take.
-Everything runs so efficiently and on time always that it makes you question the reality you live in.
-We tried to travel with the so called “bullet trains” as much as we could.
+Every afternoon we would plan the next day travel-wise.
+Figure out the train schedule etc. Everything runs so efficiently and on time always that it makes you question the reality you live in.
+We tried to travel with the so-called “bullet trains” as much as we could.
 They are called Shinkansen.